November 27, 2019

 Officials reminding consumers not to eat berries associated with the outbreak

 Minnesota health officials are reminding consumers to avoid eating fresh, non-organic blackberries purchased between Sept.
 9 and Sept.
-30, 2019, from Fresh Thyme Farmers Market grocery stores, following an advisory from the Minnesota Department of Agriculture (MDA) last week.
+30, 2019, from Fresh Thyme Farmers Market grocery stores, following an advisory from the Minnesota Department of Agriculture (MDA) (link expired) last week.

 The reminder comes after one case of hepatitis A associated with this outbreak was identified in Minnesota.
 The person was hospitalized and has since recovered.